cesipy/bsc-code/README.md

 	- [ ] save everything that is necessary, is vi_biattention_ids, currently correct?
 	- [ ] adapt finetune module to use experiment tracker.
 	- [ ] implement other tasks in run experiment
+	- [ ] proper naming for visualization of repr analyse

 - [x] pretrainAP is wrong for my alignment analysis. half of the time it switches (like in the pretrain task). create separate class for analysis on conceptual captions.